psalire/calottery-Daily-3-Number-Generator/README.md

 # calottery Daily 3 Number Generator

+NOTE: calottery.com no longer provides the .txt file containing historical data.
+If you have an old copy of one, you may use ```--use-local [file]```.

 Parses calottery's .txt of Daily 3 results to generate playable Daily 3 numbers using the "hot number" strategy, wherein the least played numbers over a certain amount of draws are considered playable.

 ## Dependencies